7 Attributes of a Great Company Name

 6. It demonstrates the value you provide customers.

 One marketing tip is to position your business as a problem solver rather than a product seller.
 You can start that positioning with your business name.

-The last think you want to do is decide on a business name and run into trouble securing its domain and other branding assets because they're already taken.
-Or, worse, run into legal trouble for trademark infringement.
+The last thing you want to do is decide on a business name and run into trouble securing its domain and other branding assets — especially if these assets are already taken.
+Or, worse, you can run into legal trouble for trademark infringement.

 Plus, you don't want to cause confusion when prospects land on your website but are looking for the other company (or vice versa).

 I was once in a podcasting group where someone was asking questions about "recording on Zoom."
 I thought the individual was referring to Zoom.us, the video conferencing platform, but he was actually talking about Zoom LiveTrak, the audio mixer.

 This is a simple mix-up that didn't result in any harm to either company.
 A more severe issue, however, is possible with more egregious naming errors than the one in this scenario.

 This can be avoided by ensuring the business name is not trademarked or taken.

 Now that you’ve learned the attributes of a good business name, let’s learn the steps you need to take to name your business.

 Before deciding on a name, you should have a clear idea of your business's mission, goals, target audience, and value proposition.
 If you've already created your business plan, this will be a great resource for you to review.